 - Harness to reposition the hip

 - Manual adjustment and casting—the doctor moves bones into proper positions, and then places the baby in a lower body cast

 For babies aged six months to two years:

-- Manual adjustment
+- Manual adjustment and cast

 - Hip surgery, then body cast